Building banner image

 • TA Forms and Checklists

-• Building Consents - Application for Certificate For Public Use
+• Building Consents - Application for Certificate For Public Use - PDF form

-• Building Consents - Application for Certificate of Acceptance
+• Building Consents - Application for Certificate of Acceptance - PDF form

-• Notification of Exempt Building Work
+• Exempt Building Work Notification - PDF form